How to Become a Pediatric Patient Care Assistant

 Do I Want to Be a Pediatric Patient Care Assistant?

 Pediatric patient care assistants are nursing assistants who work with children.
 Working in the healthcare industry, pediatric patient care assistants should have a desire to help others and be able to work effectively with nurses and physicians.
 This occupation may be physically demanding, with the need to lift and move patients.
-Some individuals may find working with ill or challenged children on a regular basis to be a negative.
-Others might find the experience of bringing some positives into the young patients' lives to be positive and rewarding.
+Some individuals may find working with ill or challenged children on a regular basis to be difficult and stressful.
+Others might find the experience of helping young patients to be rewarding.

 Most employers require a high school diploma or its equivalent as minimum education, but some may prefer employees who have completed certification through a nursing assistant program.
 The following table shows the common requirements for becoming a pediatric patient care assistant: